Ethics and Leadership Initiative

 During Summer 2022, the initiative piloted the internship program.
 Students worked to develop the professional skills foundational to their internship site, with particular attention to the ethical dimensions of that work.
 The Director of the Ethics and Leadership Initiative, with the support of a Graduate Assistant, led collaborative coursework and mentorship that ran parallel to the internship experience.
 This curricular piece included a week-long, intensive “Ethics Bootcamp” and weekly meetings with the interns, Director and G.A., culminating in this final Symposium in which students have the opportunity to present essays and posters reflecting on what they have gained from the experience.

-The Summer 2022 Internship cohort consisted of 13 interns.
-All were women, ranging from rising sophomores to seniors.
-The cohort included six students from the College of Arts and Sciences, as well as at least one student from every professional school.
-Three from the School of Engineering, three from the School of Education and Health Sciences and one from the College of Business.
+Our past cohorts have consisted of 13 interns, ranging from rising sophomores to seniors.
+The cohorts have included 27 students from the College of Arts and Sciences, three from the School of Engineering, six from the School of Education and Health Sciences and three from the School of Business Administration.